zephinzer/gtcdk8s/01-application/README.md

 Access [Zipkin at http://localhost:49411](http://localhost:49411) to check out the trace visualisations.

 Access [Kibana at http://localhost:45601](http://localhost:45601) to check out the trace contexts in the logs.

+### Alerting
+Alerting helps us to get notified of events and respond to them.
+Only when alerts are present and we can respond to them can we begin to automate them.

+> This section requires you to have a Telegram account.
+If you don't, it will be demonstrated so no FOMO!

+Talk to [The Bot Father](https://telegram.me/BotFather) and create a new bot.
+You should receive a token.

+Create a file at `./`

 ## Activity: Trace the Error